Menu

 Friday 2 May 20257:30pm Book Now

-Running Time: 2 Hours 30 minutes including interval.
+Running Time: 2 Hours 50 Minutes (Including interval)

 Event Information

-Only food purchased at The Beehive can be consumed on the premises, unless a specific bring your own even has been advertised
+• Only food purchased at The Beehive can be consumed on the premises, unless a specific "bring your own event" has been advertised.

 Book Tickets